thedynamiclinker/sudocode/lost+found/3/3 - Old Laws No One Uses.md

 1: Wait though, how did most mathematicians not notice that most of their field is one of five sentences?

-0: Mathematicians mostly don't pay a lot of attention to foundations.
+0: Mathematicians mostly don't pay a lot of attention to Foundations.

 1: Jesus.